-The Great Hollow Photographers Club is hosting the third annual Great Hollow Juried Art Show.
+The Great Hollow Photographers Club is hosting the fourth annual Great Hollow Juried Art Show.
 Formed by members of the local community who have a shared interest in nature photography, the goals of the GHPC are to use photography to support the educational and conservation missions of Great Hollow Nature Preserve, improve the photographic skills of members through the sharing of knowledge and experience, and to provide a forum for members to engage in their hobby.

 The GHPC is open to all ages and skill levels, and both video and still photography.
 Formed in 2017, it has held photography workshops, photography tours and hikes, created Great Hollow Calendars and has organized the three annual Juried Art Shows, this being the first Virtual Show.
 Meetings are held the first Thursday of every even numbered-month, at 6:30 at the main building at Great Hollow.
-For more information, please visit the Great Hollow Photographers Facebook page and the Events Calendar at greathollow.org.
+For more information, please visit the Great Hollow Photographers Club facebook page facebook.com/GHPClub and the Events Calendar at greathollow.org.

 Art Show Jurying Committee:

 - Carolyn Cohen (Painter) – Carolyn Cohen is a painter who makes her home in Sherman, Conn.
 She graduated Mass College of Art in Boston after attending Museum of Fine Arts High School Scholarship classes after school for 3 years.
 She has studied at SUNY, Washington Art Association and received her masters at Western Conn.
 She has taught and shown her art in Mass, Vt and Conn.
 Since retirement from teaching in 2001, her paintings have been shown in Washington Depot, Newtown, Brookfield, White Silo in Sherman, Ridgefield and Danbury.
 Currently her artwork can be seen at Gallery 25 in New Milford.